Orange-OpenSource/hurl/docs/capturing-response.md

 my_body: bytes decode "gb2312"
 ```

+`body` capture works _after_ content encoding decompression (so the captured value is not affected by `Content-Encoding` response header).

 ### Bytes capture

 Capture the entire body (as a raw bytestream) from the received HTTP response